-“I write novels, and I value the works you’ve written.
-The other day I read a chapter of Woodpeckers and Blue Balls.”
+“I write novels, and I value your works.
+My favorite is Woodpeckers and Blue Balls.”

-(That was a lie.
-It was on Mr. Beasley’s bookshelf, but I never read a page of it.)
+(It was on Mr. Beasley’s bookshelf.
+I never read it.)

-“This means I also value your opinion, so if you have time, which it looks like you do, I’d like to—”
+“This means I also value your opinion, so if you have time, I’d like to—”

 “Send it to my email,” he said.

-He surprised me.
-The answer had come too unexpectedly.
+The answer had come so unexpectedly.
+It was that easy.

 “Are you sure?”

-I graciously bought him a coffee, but he just stared into space.
+I bought him a coffee, but he was still staring off.